mkdocstrings/python/docs/usage.md

     ```

 Except for case 1, which is supported by default, **we strongly recommend
-to set the path to your packages using this option, even if it works without it**
+setting the path to your packages using this option, even if it works without it**
 (for example because your project manager automatically adds `src` to PYTHONPATH),
 to make sure anyone can build your docs from any location on their filesystem.